Current In-Person and Virtual Venues for Your Students to Share Their Projects

 - Wisconsin Youth Institute - Students research a global issue and write a paper under the supervision of a teacher or mentor.
 They then submit the paper and apply (due in March) to present the paper at this Institute at UW-Madison.
 The program is linked to the World Food Prize.

-- Intel Science and Engineering Fair - national level high school fair for which state BSSEF and CSEF winners qualify
+- International Science and Engineering Fair - Regeneron and the Society for Science's international level high school fair for which state BSSEF and CSEF winners qualify

 - 3M and Discovery Education Young Scientist Challenge - grades 5-8 students create a video showcasing a solution to an everyday problem